 b- A clear and detailed description of the proposed event or activity.

-c- A statement on why this event or activity would be helpful for the community and the development of your studies (you should establish a clear connection between this activity and your degree project).
+c- A statement on why this event or activity would be helpful for the community.

-2- Experience of the proposing person in the field (up to one page)
+2- Experience of the proposing person/organization in the field (up to one page).

-a- It may include a list of experience and related skills of the participants of the team (your team may be composed by your supervisors and potential collaborators).
+a- It may include a list of experience and related skills of the participants of the team.

 3- Budget and project planning overview (up to one page)